Class 1

 -

-- Class Participation is based on attendance and the quality of your comments made during class.
+- Class participation is based on attendance and the quality of your comments made during class.
 You are expected to come to every class.
 At the end of the semester I will ask you to submit a record of how many classes you attended during the semester.
-You are permitted to miss two classes before your attendance will impact your grade.
-Your attendance and participation will be monitored by the professor and the TA.
+If you are going to be absent, please do not send me an email about it.
+You are permitted to miss two classes before your attendance will negatively impact your grade.

-- There will be one mid-term during the semester.
-It will consist of a real start-up presenting their business to the class.
-You will be asked to write a two page analysis of the startup.
-Your grade will be based on: i) your ability to adequately analyze the various elements of the startup, and ii) the quality of your thinking.
+- There will be a midterm during the semester.
+It will consist of a real world start-up presenting their business to the class.
+You will be asked to write a two page analysis of the start-up.
+Your grade will be based on: i) your ability to adequately analyze the various elements of the start-up, and ii) the quality of your thinking.

-- There is no final exam.
-Instead there is a final project.
-Students may work in small groups or individually.
-The project can consist of either a written paper or an in class presentation.
+- There is no final exam, instead there is a final project.
+Students may work individually or in small groups no greater than four.
+The project shall consist of an in-class presentation.
 The topic of the final project is up to you.
-You may analyze an industry, an established company, a startup, a business concept, a new technology, even the flow of capital in the economy.
+You may analyze an industry, an established company, a start-up, a business concept, a new technology, anything you like.
 The only parameter is that analysis must incorporate the principles covered in class.
-Samples of exemplary final projects that were awarded high grades are available on adamdell.com.
-If you have any additional questions regarding the final, don’t hesitate to ask.
+Examples of exemplary final projects that were awarded the high grades are available here: http://www.adamdell.com/sample-final-projects.
+If you have any additional questions regarding the final, don’t hesitate to ask!

 - Goals / Oath